-The final methodological approach including interview schedule, field visits and data to be used in the evaluation must be clearly outlined in the TE Inception Report and be fully discussed and agreed between UNDP, stakeholders, and the TE team.
+The final methodological approach including interview schedule, field visits and data to be used in the evaluation must be clearly outlined in the TE Inception Report and be fully discussed and agreed between UNDP, stakeholders and the TE team.

 As of 11 March 2020, the World Health Organization (WHO) declared COVID-19 a global pandemic as the new coronavirus rapidly spread to all regions of the world.
-Travel to the country although not restricted and travel in the country is well but to follow UNDSS SOPs for domestic travels which may not permit UNDP contract holder to travel.
+Travel to the country although not TE TOR for GEF-Financed Projects - Standard Template - June 2020 6 restricted and travel in the country is well but to follow UNDSS SOPs for domestic travels which may not permit UNDP contract holder to travel.
 If it is not possible to travel within the country for the TE mission then the TE team should develop a methodology that takes this into account the conduct of the TE virtually and remotely, including the use of remote interview methods and extended desk reviews, data analysis, surveys, and evaluation questionnaires.
 This should be detailed in the TE Inception Report and agreed with the Commissioning Unit.

-If all or part of the TE is to be carried out virtually then consideration should be taken for stakeholder availability, ability, or willingness to be interviewed remotely.
+If all or part of the TE is to be carried out virtually then consideration should be taken for stakeholder availability, ability or willingness to be interviewed remotely.
 In addition, their accessibility to the internet/computer may be an issue as many government and national counterparts may be working from home.
 These limitations must be reflected in the final TE report.

-The TE team is expected to start the field mission in Islamabad.
-In the case that the international consultant cannot travel to Islamabad, he/she will work remotely from his/her home country with supports from National evaluator.
-However, if the international consultant manages to come to Islamabad, then his/her travel to other cities may or may not be materialized keeping current COVID-19 scenario in mind.
-The final decision to be taken at an appropriate time; the dates closer to the mission dates.
+The National Consultant is expected to start the field mission in case that the international consultant cannot travel to Islamabad, he/she will work remotely from his/her home country with supports from National evaluator.